sam-thao/Pizza_Sales/README.md

 Problem Statement
 We need to analyze key indicators for our pizza sales data to gain insights into our business performance.
-Specificall, we want to calculate the following metrics:
+Specifically, we want to calculate the following metrics:

 1. Total Revenue
 2. Average Order Value